 - inheritance that has been granted for scientific, artistic or educational purposes; and

 - if the heir or recipient undertakes to build a residential property within four years after the succession or gifting and the total territory of the flats in this residential property is at least 10 per cent of the maximum build-in territory, the inheritance or gifting of the land would be exempt from inheritance or gift tax.
 To become eligible for this exemption, the heir or recipient should file a statement to the tax authority.
 The tax authority will assess after four years whether the heir or recipient has fulfilled all obligations related to the tax exemption.
-In case of non-compliance, the heir or recipient should pay inheritance or gift tax, plus the amount of the late payment interest.
+In cases of non-compliance, the heir or recipient should pay inheritance or gift tax, plus the amount of the late payment interest.

-If the heir offers any fine art, applied art or folk art creation, or museum piece, collection or a part of it that he or she has inherited to the Hungarian state, municipality or higher education institution and it has been accepted by the recipient, then the inheritance or the offered part of the inheritance is exempt from inheritance tax.
+If the heir offers any fine art, applied art or folk art creation, or museum piece, collection or a part of it that he or she has inherited to the state, municipality or higher education institution and it has been accepted by the recipient, then the inheritance or the offered part of the inheritance is exempt from inheritance tax.

-In cases of underage heirs, the inheritance tax may be payable without any late payment interest until the end of the second calendar year from the date they have reached maturity.
+In cases of underage heirs, inheritance tax may be payable without any late payment interest until the end of the second calendar year from the date they have reached maturity.
 If the underage heirs pay their inheritance tax liability in advance, then the amount of tax should be decreased by 10 per cent to 70 per cent.

-In case of the inheritance of the ownership of arable land or rights with pecuniary value relating to the arable land, the applicable tax rate is half (and in certain cases one-quarter) of the general tax rate.
+In cases of the inheritance of the ownership of arable land or rights with pecuniary value relating to the arable land, the applicable tax rate is half (and in certain cases one-quarter) of the general tax rate.

 iii Transfer tax9